ten-protocol/go-ten/design/Events_design.md

 are pieces of information emitted from smart contracts, which can be streamed in real time to external applications that subscribe to them.

+*Note that there is no constraint on data access, since all data is public.*

 To better understand the anatomy of events, read this [blog](https://medium.com/mycrypto/understanding-event-logs-on-the-ethereum-blockchain-f4ae7ba50378)

-#### Smart contracts
+#### Defining and emitting events

-This is how an event is declared in a smart contract.
+This is how an event is declared in a smart contract:

 ```solidity
 event Transfer(address indexed from, address indexed to, uint256 value);
 ```

-And this is how it is emitted.
+And this is how it is emitted:

 ```solidity
 emit Transfer(from, to, amount);
 ```